“Moving money forward“ Money Forward

 The Company aims to maintain a compliance structure for deploying business management grounded in sound ethical standards, secure corporate soundness and transparency, and firmly increase long-term shareholder value.
 To achieve this end, the Company is building an internal structure that drives prompt and rational decision-making as well as efficient business execution.
 In this vein, it has set up three committees under the Board of Directors (focused on sustainability, investment, and compliance and risk management).

-The Representative Director, President and CEO chairs all committees, and regularly reports the status of activities of each committee to the Board of Directors.
+The Representative Director, President and Group CEO chairs all committees, and regularly reports the status of activities of each committee to the Board of Directors.

-⑧Executive Officer System and Chief Officer System
+⑧Executive Officer System, Group Chief Officer System, and VpoX System

 The Company has adopted an Executive Officer System since October 2014.